 Activities & Awards

 The activities section carries more weight than you think in the application process.
-It’s imperative that you maximize it.
+It’s imperative that you maximize it before your college app deadline.
 First, make sure to check for grammar and then check for it again.
 You’d be surprised how many applications contain basic grammar errors.
 Remember, there is a place for just about everything you did outside of the classroom.
 So if you have any activity not listed – be it self-studying Python to self-learning the guitar – it’s wise to add it if you have the room.
 If you don’t have any more room for activities, consider using the Additional Comments section.

 This section is the most underutilized section in the entire application.
 That makes it very relevant to the people that do use it.
 For a full discussion on this section, check out this video.
 To summarize, ask yourself this question.
 Is there anything else about you that’s not fully and clearly told in the rest of your application?
 Both the Common App and UC App provide A LOT of space for you to elaborate.
 Use this section to explain any anomalies in grades, any activities you weren’t able to cover in detail, or other life circumstances that affected your high school experience.
 It may not seem important, but every bit counts – especially since someone is trying to make an informed decision on the next 4+ years of your life!

 I hope that this provides some valuable insight into how to quality check your applications before submitting.
 For a full feature and even more detail, check out our YouTube video about it.